toobstar/aws-scripts/README.md

 # AWS Scripts

 ## [AWS: Cost Reporter](cost-reporter.py)
 A simple pattern for extracting cost information from AWS using the [boto3 SDK](https://aws.amazon.com/sdk-for-python/).

-The [AWS Cost explorer](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/) is extremely useful for ad hoc cost reporting but it has limitations for ongoing cost tracking.
+The [AWS Cost explorer](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/) is extremely useful for ad hoc cost reporting but it has constraints for ongoing cost tracking.

 - There is limited history in Cost Explorer.
 This [has been extended recently](https://aws.amazon.com/about-aws/whats-new/2023/11/aws-cost-explorer-provides-historical-granular-data/) but is still limited.
-By extracting the data yourself you can manage it within your own control.
+By extracting the data yourself you can manage it fully.

 - The filters & grouping capabilities of the Cost Explorer UI are powerful, but lack the ability to be combined (using boolean logic) for more advanced tracking.
 When using the API and simple object modelling this is quite easy to achieve.

+- The reporting and export to S3 capabilities of the Cost Explorer are tricky to work with.
+Yes, there are [solutions that plug proper reporting platforms into this](https://grafana.com/grafana/dashboards/139-aws-billing/) but you need to be prepared for the effort to setup and maintain these.

 ### General Comments on AWS Cost Tracking